 Modern Trend:

-QR code scams at Gulfport events linking to malicious sites.
+QR code scams at Gulfport events link to malicious sites.

 Tip: Avoid scanning unknown QR codes; search X or news for trending local scam reports.